 The Copper Box was the first venue in Queen Elizabeth Olympic Park to reopen to the public.
 Now home to the London Lions basketball team, it is a major venue for everything from premiership basketball to pop concerts.
 There's also a public gym, sports hall and cafe.

-Lee Valley Hockey and Tennis CentreEton Manor hosted wheelchair tennis during the London 2012 Games.
-When the site reopens as Lee Valley Hockey and Tennis Centre it will boast two hockey pitches, four indoor tennis courts and six outdoor courts, as well as a £30 million clubhouse.
-Opens spring 2014.
+Lee Valley Hockey and Tennis CentreEton Manor hosted wheelchair tennis during the London 2012 Games and has reopened as Lee Valley Hockey and Tennis Centre.
+Facilities include two hockey pitches, four indoor tennis courts and six outdoor courts, as well as a £30 million clubhouse.
+Opening May 2014

 The Olympic Stadium hosted the opening and closing ceremonies of the London 2012 Games, as well as the athletics and paralympic athletics.
 West Ham United Football Club will move into the stadium in summer 2016, after it is transformed into a UEFA Category 4 venue with 54,000 seats.